mer-hybris/hadk.sailfishos.org/subsystems.rst

 firmware files and possible HW tuning files are installed in correct locations on the filesystem.

-Mer / Sailfish OS WLAN adaptation assumes the driver is compatible with WPA supplicant.
+Sailfish OS WLAN adaptation assumes the driver is compatible with WPA supplicant.
 This means the WLAN device driver has to support cfg80211 interface.
-In some cases connman (the higher level connection manager in Mer/Sailfish) accesses directly the WLAN driver bypassing wpa_supplicant.
+In some cases connman (the higher level connection manager in Sailfish) accesses directly the WLAN driver bypassing wpa_supplicant.

 The version of currently used wpa_supplicant can be checked from here: